 The hours of operation are 7 am to 6:30 pm, with the last entry at 5:45 pm.
 At 6 pm, a whistle will sound across the park so you know to get moving to the exit.

-The toilets are at the nursery parking lot.
-It looks like an ugly concrete building from the outside, but honestly, these are the best toilets I’ve seen in a Malaysian park system.
-There are no fees at all to visit Taman Tugu, so I don’t know where they got the funding to upkeep such a nice public toilet.
+The toilets are next to the rest sheds.
+It looks like an ugly building from the outside, but honestly, these are the best toilets I’ve seen in a Malaysian park system.

 There were four stalls in the women’s – no squatters, all sitting style.
 Each toilet was in its own enclosed room with the walls and door extending to the floor and ceiling for maximum privacy.
 Inside the stall was clean, dry and with no mysterious smell.
 There was no toilet paper in the stalls, but there was a well-stocked dispenser in between the second and third stall that you can gather beforehand.
 The large communal sink has surprisingly good water pressure.
 The soap dispenser was full and the soap inside it was, for once, not watered down.